What if every college student was required to take a class that covered budgeting, investing, and how to get out of debt?

 2. Side hustle / gigs

 The next step in increasing your savings rate is to find ways to boost your income outside of your full-time job.
-There are a hundred reasons that a side hustle can be a great idea but increasing your income is definitely one of the biggest.
+If you can find a way to make more money each month, you’ll be able to on your way to increasing your savings rate.

 The extra cash you make can help you…